King George VI & Queen Elizabeth Stakes

 It’s worth a million pounds and is one of the most prestigious open-age Flat races of the horse racing season.
 The King George VI & Queen Elizabeth Stakes takes place at Ascot on Saturday 27th July, and is sure to present plenty of opportunities to use the free bets that bookies offer.

 The ‘King George’ was first run in 1951, following the amalgamation of two other middle-distance races.
 In the early 70s, the word ‘Diamond’ was added to the title after the start of De Beers’ sponsorship.
-Today the race is backed by online betting exchange Betfair.com who are also offering a £50 Betfair free bet to anyone registering a new account.
+Today the race is backed by online betting exchange Betfair who also offer the Betfair free bet offer to new customers.

 Free Bets & Betting Offers